Maternal Mental Health Awareness & Tips

-After I had my son, my husband and I did not recognize that I was experiencing symptom of Postpartum Depression.
+After I had my son, my husband and I did not recognize that I was experiencing symptoms of Postpartum Depression.
 We knew something was off, but sadly thought this was our new normal.
 The longer we waited and hoped it would get better, it got worse.
 Thankfully, someone else in our support system stepped in and we eventually got help.

 Here are just a few warning signs: